 The Grandstream GXW4004 is a 4 FXS port gateway that allows analog phones or fax machines and traditional analog PBX systems to connect to a VoIP system or provider.
 It features 2 10/100 network ports with an integrated router for connecting to the network and an RJ11 line for PSTN failover.

 The Grandstream GXW4004 also supports 2 SIP account profiles, caller ID for various countries/regions, T.38 fax, flexible dialing plans, security protection (SIPS/TLS), and comprehensive voice codecs.

-The GXW4004 FXS Grandstream Gateway is an ideal solution for businesses looking to connect one or more lines of a traditional PBX to a VOIP phone system or provider.
+This Grandstream FXS Gateway is an ideal solution for businesses looking to connect one or more lines of a traditional PBX to a VOIP phone system or provider.
 Each SIP Account supports 2 profiles and the GXW4004 supports T.38 fax along with G.711, G.723, G.726, G.729 and iLBC codecs.

 Grandstream GXW4004 Features and Functions